serdarozturk/chainpoint-services/testrpc/README.md

 # testrpc

 Testrpc is an implementation of the Ethereum blockchain that is used for testing.
 It will act like an ethereum node on a private blockchain and accept the JSON RPC requests that a full node would.
-The blockchain will also be initialized with unlocked accounts and mine blocks immediately for any transactions that are submitted.
+The blockchain will also be initialized with unlocked accounts (any submitted transactions will be signed) and mine blocks immediately for any transactions that are submitted.

 ## Build Locally